juliusoh/lfz-full-stack-lessons/exercises/http-messages/README.md

 ### Submitting Your Solution

 When your solution is complete, return to the root of your `lfz-full-stack-lessons` directory.
 Then commit your changes, push, and submit a Pull Request on GitHub.
 Detailed instructions can be found [**here**](../../guides/after-each-exercise.md).

-### Quiz

-- What is a client?
-- What is a server?
-- Which HTTP method does a browser issue to a web server when you visit a URL?
-- What are the formats of HTTP Requests and Responses?